FULL PRIVACY NOTICE

 Why we are providing this notice to you

-As the Administering Authority of the Fund, we hold certain information about you (“personal data”) which we use to administer the Fund and to pay benefits from it.
-This notice is designed to give you information about the data we hold about you, how we use it, your rights in relation to it and the safeguards that are in place to protect it.
+As the Administering Authority of the Fund, we hold certain information about you and from which you can be identified (“personal data”) which we use to administer the Fund and to pay benefits from it.
+In line with data protection legislation, we are required to give you specified information about the personal data we hold about you, how we use it, your rights in relation to it and the safeguards that are in place to protect it.
+This notice is designed to give you that information.

 What is the legal basis for our use of your personal data?